-Teaching English one-to-one is very different to classroom teaching.
-However, armed with the right teaching techniques and approach, it’s possible to overcome the challenges of teaching English one-to-one and for both teacher and student to enjoy the one-to-one teaching experience.
+Teaching English one-to-one is very different to group lassroom lessons.
+However, armed with the right techniques and approach, it’s possible to overcome the challenges of teaching English one-to-one and for both teacher and student to enjoy their teaching experience.

 “One-to one teaching can encompass the best and the worst aspects of teaching”